 Ultimately a landlord should always remember that this is a grey area and how well a inventory performs with or without images will depend to some degree on the individual adjudicator and their interpretation of the general guidance.
 The starting point is always that the deposit is the tenants’ to lose.
 However, the process of adjudication is not a judicial process and therefore does not have to stand up to the full rigors of the law.
 In essence if you want to be successful it’s all about painting a picture to the adjudicator.
 If the ‘picture’ is one of a competent landlord, with a well presented property and a carefully put together and well evidenced inventory versus a dirty, shambolic tenant.

 Tom Derretts ebook, How To Win Deposit Disputes is available from Your Law Store for just £12.

-For more advice on Tenancy Deposits:
+For more advice on Tenancy Deposits and other useful stuff: